learn-co-curriculum/dsc-correlation-covariance/README.md

 ---

 **IMPORTANT NOTE:** The variance formula above considers $X$ and $Y$ to be population variables.
 For samples , we divide by (n-1), instead of n due to the principle called Bessel's correction.
 [Here is a mathematical proof for this.](https://lazyprogrammer.me/covariance-matrix-divide-by-n-or-n-1/).
-We shall visit this point again later in the course to explore it in greater details.
+We will visit this point again later in the course to explore it in greater details.

 ## Summary
 In this lesson, we looked at Identifying the variance of random variables as a measure of mean deviation.
 We saw how this measure can be used to first calculate covariance, followed by the correlation to analyze how change variable effects the change of another variable.
 We looked at the formulas for calculating these measures and you are provided with mathematical proofs of these formulas.
-Next, we shall see how we can use correlation analysis to run a __regression analysis__ and later, how covariance calculation helps us with dimensionality reduction.
+Next, we'll see how we can use correlation analysis to run a __regression analysis__ and later, how covariance calculation helps us with dimensionality reduction.

 #### Key Takeaways
 - Correlation is dimensionless, i.e. it is a unit-free measure of the relationship between variables.
 - Correlation is a normalized form of covariance and exists between [0,1]
-- Correlation is not Causation
+- Correlation is not causation